+46 839 91 32 Mon – Fri 11:00 to 15:00 GMT+1

 TSUKIJI FISH MARKET

-Just outside Ginza you will find Tsukiji fish market, a must for fish lovers visiting Tokyo for the first time.
+Just outside Ginza, you will find Tsukiji fish market, a must for fish lovers visiting Tokyo for the first time.
 The market is known for its daily tuna auction and everyday chaos.

 However, to take part in the real experience, it is recommended that you get up early in the morning to take part in the auction, 05:00 rather.
 For those of you who are not interested in the auction, you can instead take part in the food market.
 Food guides are available with English-speaking guides at favorable prices.